PacktPublishing/Practical-Python-Programming-for-IoT-2E/README.md

 The code in this repository accompanies the _Book Practical Python Programming for IoT 2nd Edition_, published by Packt.

-The code repository for the 1st Edition can be found [here on GitHub](https://github.com/PacktPublishing/Practical-Python-Programming-for-IoT-2E).
+The code repository for the _1st Edition_ can be found [here](https://github.com/PacktPublishing/Practical-Python-Programming-for-IoT).

 ## Repository Contents